mikel-imaz/udalmap/README.md

 ## Description
 A simple Python package for easy access to data provided by this web API.

-> The Udalmap API provides access to more than 200 municipal information indicators,
+> The Udalmap API provides access to +200 municipal information indicators,
 > aimed at showing in detail the reality in the municipalities of the Basque Autonomous Community
 > in areas such as economy and competitiveness, social cohesion, quality of life, environment, and mobility.
 >